code-blessing/sourceamazing/README.md

     @BuilderMethod
     @NewConcept(Employee::class, "theEmployee") // when calling this method, create a new Employee concept instance
-    @SetRandomConceptIdentifierValue("theEmployee") // every concept instance needs a mandatory concept identifier, set a random one
+    @SetRandomConceptIdentifierValue("theEmployee") // every concept instance needs a mandatory concept identifier, set a random one fun addEmployee(
-    @WithNewBuilder(PhoneNumberBuilder::class) // define what this method will return fun addEmployee(
         @SetFacetValue("theEmployee", Employee.EmployeeName::class) @IgnoreNullFacetValue employeeName: String? // the employeeName is not mandatory, so declare that null values are ok
     ): PhoneNumberBuilder